NLnetLabs/cascade/doc/manual/source/key-management.rst

 and ZSK pair.
 Note that a roll from KSK plus ZSK to a new KSK plus ZSK pair is also supported.

-Finally, an algorithm roll is similar to a CSK roll, but designed in a specific way to handle the case where the new key or keys have an algorithm that is different from one used by the current signing keys.
+Finally, an algorithm roll is similar to a CSK roll, but it is designed in a specific way to handle the case where the new key or keys have an algorithm that is different from one used by the current signing keys.